the-monochord/cancelandholdattime-polyfill/docs/tests.md

 targetTime in setValueAtTime(targetTime) clamps to invokation time, when targetTime < invocationTime if there are ramps going at that time, then they will recalculate from the set value at invocationTime, it will not try to interpolate where should the ramp be

+## immediate overriding

+**setting value to 0.5 and 0 in the same time in the past** - https://jsfiddle.net/lmeszaros/49n6sva5/4/ **setting value to 0 and 0.5 in the same time in the past** - https://jsfiddle.net/lmeszaros/49n6sva5/5/ **setting value to 0.5 and 0 in the same time in the future** - https://jsfiddle.net/lmeszaros/49n6sva5/7/ **setting value to 0 and 0.5 in the same time in the future** - https://jsfiddle.net/lmeszaros/49n6sva5/6/

+the same happens in all browsers: the later setValueAtTime overrides the prior ones